-The Electric utility of Glendale Water & Power issued \$72,615 in revenue bonds in May 2016 to provide moneys for the refunding of all of the City's outstanding Electric Revenue Bonds, 2006 Refunding Series, a portion of the City's outstanding Electric Revenue Bonds, 2008 Series, and paying the costs of issuance of the 2016 Bonds.
-The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2006 Refunding Series and a portion of the outstanding Electric Revenue Bonds, 2008 Series.
+The Electric utility of Glendale Water & Power issued \$72,615 in revenue bonds in May 2016 to provide moneys for the refunding of all of the City's outstanding Electric Revenue Bonds, 2006 Refunding Series (2006 Bonds), a portion of the City's outstanding Electric Revenue Bonds, 2008 Series (2008 Bonds), to finance the costs of acquisition and construction of certain improvements to the City's electric public utility and paying the costs of issuance of the 2016 Bonds.
+The bond proceeds were deposited in an escrow account and were used to refund the Electric Revenue Bonds, 2008 Refunding Series and a portion of the outstanding Electric Revenue Bonds, 2008 Series through a legal defeasance.
+The 2006 Bonds and 2008 Bonds were redeemed on June 3, 2016 and February 1, 2018, respectively both at a redemption price of 100% of the principal amount thereof plus accrued interest thereon to the redemption date.
+Both 2006 Bonds and 2008 Bonds are no longer considered outstanding.

-The advance refunding resulted in the recognition of a deferred loss on refunding of \$4,004 as of June 30, 2020, and is being amortized through FY 2037-38.
+The refunding resulted in the recognition of a deferred loss on refunding of \$3,776 as of June 30, 2021, and is being amortized through FY 2037-38.
 The refunding also resulted in cash flow savings of \$13,026 which is the difference between the cash flows required from the prior debt service and the cash flows required for the new refunding debt service.

-The terms of the 2016 Refunding Bonds indenture require the trustee to establish and maintain a parity reserve fund.
-The parity reserve fund means, as of any date on which it is calculated with respect to any issue of Parity Lien Bonds, the least of (a) 10% of the principal amount of said Parity Lien Bonds, (b) the maximum annual debt service for the current or any subsequent year on all Parity Lien Bonds or (c) 125% of the average annual debt service on all Parity Lien Bonds.
-The 2016 Refunding Bonds mature in regularly increasing amounts ranging from \$2,700 to \$4,715 annually from FY 2020-21 to FY 2037-38.
-Outstanding principal balance at June 30, 2020 was \$64,180.
+Interest rates are 5.00% and paid semiannually on August 1 and February 1.
+Principal payments are made annually on February 1.
+The 2016 Refunding Bonds will mature in regularly increasing amounts ranging from \$2,700 to \$4,715 annually from FY 2021-22 to FY 2037-38.
+Outstanding principal balance at June 30, 2021 was \$61,075.